ppriyank/Prince-Set-UP/README.md

 ### Using tmux
 For god's sake use tmux
+Do not OPEN mutiple tmux sessions on mutiple login nodes, that just bad practice.
+I have all my tmux windows running on log-3, so whatever login node you enter, just do `ssh log-3` and then launch tmux session

 ```
 tmux new -s session_name
 tmux a -t session_name
 control + b -> # (sliding between windows) or control + b -> ' -> # (window >10)
 ```
 Set mouse scrolling on by : (Mac control + b -> shift + : ->`setw -g mouse on ` or `setw -g mode-mouse on` )

 ### Pdb multiple Line code